hecal3/vim-leader-guide/README.md

 ```

-There are two ways to call the Plugin:
+There are two ways to call the plugin:

 Recommended:
 Register the description dictionary for the prefix
-(assuming Space is your leader)
+(assuming Space is your leader):

 ```vim
 call leaderGuide#register_prefix_descriptions("<Space>", "g:lmap")